grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-authentication-for-app-plugins.md

 ### Add a dynamic proxy route to your plugin

-Grafana sends the data proxy requests to the server, where the data source proxy decrypts any sensitive data and interpolates the template variables with the decrypted data before making the request.
+After Grafana sends the data proxy requests to the server, the data source proxy decrypts the sensitive data.
+The data source proxy then interpolates the template variables with the decrypted data before making the request.

 To add user-defined configuration to your routes: